PoodleMaster/background-erase-web/README.md

 # ■Requirements
 - python 3.8+
 - Linux is required when using gunicorn.
-(Currently gunicorn does not support windows.)
+(Currently gunicorn does not support windows.
+Please use WSL2 for win10.)

 # ■Install
 ```